 This campground offers 432 regular sites and 4 group sites, each with a picnic table and fire grate.
-RVers are welcome, as long as their unit is less than 40 feet.
+RV sites are available, as long as their total length is 40 feet or less.
 Units exceeding this size are permitted if spots are available.

 There are no hookups, but dumping stations are available in the Bridge Bay Campground.
 Cold weather may influence their accessibility.